Projects

 Following the announcement of positive preliminary metallurgical results, Alabama Graphite Corp. commenced an exploration program in April 2015 aimed at expanding the current resource estimate through step-out drilling to the northeast, southeast and southwest.
 The 2015 program consisted of infill drilling between the area of the previous indicated resource and inferred resources along the Northern Strat section.

-COOSA GRAPHITE PROJECT PRELIMINARY ECONOMIC ASSESSMENT (PEA)
+COOSA GRAPHITE PROJECT INITIAL ASSESSMENT (IA)

 Contact